GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2023-03-26-google-analytics-integration-guide.md

 3. Copy MEASUREMENT ID

 0:00

-/
-1&#215;
+                            /0:30
+1×

-## Config it into MoeGo online booking settings
+## Step 2: Config it into MoeGo online booking settings

 Paste your MEASUREMENT ID into Online booking settings:
 ![](__GHOST_URL__/content/images/2023/03/fe3d9137-b2bf-4efe-a9de-8e371785dc27.png)
-# Set up your report
+## Step 3: Set up your report

 You can explore and set up analytics report based on data collected by your GA ID.
+It might take 1 to 2 days before the data show up in your GA report.

+(Please note Google Analytics might not track traffic data correctly with embedded iframe.
+Please let your clients book through MoeGo online booking page directly.)

 Let’s take funnel report by page path for example.